MSeveri96/MANULS/README.md

 ## Documentation

-You can find the documentation [here](https://github.com/MSeveri96/Optimal-external-electric-field/blob/main/Documentation/README.md)
+You can find the documentation [here](https://github.com/MSeveri96/Optimal-external-electric-field/blob/main/Documentation/README.md) or, if you prefer, download a PDF version with this [link]

 ## Prerequisites
 The script has been tested with: